davidnvq/grit/README.md

-## GRIT: Faster and Better Image-captioning Transformer (ECCV 2022)
+## GRIT: Faster and Better Image captioning Transformer (ECCV 2022)

 This is the code implementation for the paper titled: "GRIT: Faster and Better Image-captioning Transformer Using Dual Visual Features" (Accepted to ECCV 2022) [[Arxiv](https://arxiv.org/abs/2207.09666)].